Posted on 16 Comments

 The exterior is a little different, but the overall height of the servo horn is only 1mm higher than that of the D47.

-Later I used 4 of these in Hawk DLG as well, and they perform brilliantly.
-You can notice that one of the ailerons is a little slow while switching between the flight modes, but considering the price of these servos, you can get away with it.
+You may notice that one of the ailerons is a little slow while switching between the flight modes, but considering the price of these servos, you can get away with it.

-In addition, it centers great and is a fraction faster on 1S LiPo than D47.
+Of course, it centers great and is a fraction faster on 1S LiPo than D47.

 FrSky Xact D5701 [Digital]